michalsharabi/ctsGE/README.md

 devtools::install_github("michmich76/ctsGE")
 ```
 OR:
-You can dowload source file from [here](https://github.com/michmich76/ctsGE/tree/master/source) and install with `install.packages`
+You can download source file from [here](https://github.com/michmich76/ctsGE/tree/master/source) and install with `install.packages`
 ### For more information and tutorial

 `vignette("ctsGE") in R` or enter [vignette](https://htmlpreview.github.io/?https://github.com/michmich76/ctsGE/blob/master/inst/doc/ctsGE.html)